lumen-oss/lumen-oss.github.io/docs/tutorial/04-adding-dependencies.md

 ### Testing Our Changes

-To enter a `lua` REPL, run the following command:
+To check whether `argparse` is loaded we can enter a Lua REPL and play around with our code.
+Just running `lua` will *not* load our dependenices.
+To enter a `lua` REPL with our dependencies loaded, we need to run the following command:

 ```sh
 rocks lua
 ```

+This acts as a direct wrapper around the `lua` program.
 Once in the REPL, let's try to require our `argparse` code.
 Type `require("argparse").version` and press enter.
 Below is the successful output: